Conformally covariant boundary correlation functions with a quantum group: Various forms of the integral functions

 We define the real-valued functions $\SimplexInt_{m_{1},\ldots,m_{n}}^{(x_{0})}\colon\chamber^{(x_{0})}\to\bR$ as integrals over this set

 In applications, it is usually desirable to write the final results in terms of these functions, because of their transparent definition and real-valuedness.

-The integrals $\SimplexInt_{m_{1},\ldots,m_{n}}^{(x_{0})}(\mathbf{x})$ are convergent for large enough $\kappa$ --- the precise condition is
+The integrals $\SimplexInt_{m_{1},\ldots,m_{n}}^{(x_{0})}(\boldsymbol{x})$ are convergent for large enough $\kappa$ --- the precise condition is

 and this will often be implicitly assumed.
 Nevertheless, our main results are valid for all irrational positive $\kappa$ --- they are obtained by meromorphic analytic continuation in $\kappa$.
-Indeed, the analytic continuation of the real integrals $\SimplexInt_{m_{1},\ldots,m_{n}}^{(x_{0})}(\mathbf{x})$ can be done by regularizing the divergent integrals, as discussed in \cite{JJK-SLE_boundary_visits}.
+Indeed, the analytic continuation of the real integrals $\SimplexInt_{m_{1},\ldots,m_{n}}^{(x_{0})}(\boldsymbol{x})$ can be done by regularizing the divergent integrals, as discussed in \cite{JJK-SLE_boundary_visits}.
 If such a regularization is performed by the method of counterterms, one can see, in principle explicitly, that for $\re(\kappa)>0$ the only singularities are isolated poles at some rational values of $\kappa$.
+For concrete examples of the analytic continuation and poles, $\SimplexInt_{m_{1}}^{(x_{0})}(x_1)$ and $\SimplexInt_{0,m_{2}}^{(x_{0})}(x_1,x_2)$ can be reduced to the Selberg integral given in Remark~\ref{rem: Selberg integral}.